perseus784/June_Glasses/README.md

 ## Future ideas:
  Possibilities are endless, we can make it more robust by giving it a 3d printed body.
 We can customize the circuit even more to combine tp4056 and our esp8266 circuit board to become a single board to make it more compact.
 Have a battery upgrade with same weight.
 Better quality lens, mirror and display maybe.

+Please star it if you like the project.